-There are also several files installed in the /usr/lib and /usr/libexec directories with a file name extention of .la.
-These are "libtool archive" files and generally unneeded on a linux system.
-None of these are necessary at this point.
+There are also several files installed in the /usr/lib and /usr/libexec directories with a file name extension of .la.
+These are "libtool archive" files.
+As already said, they are only useful when linking with static libraries.
+They are unneeded, and potentially harmful, when using dynamic shared libraries, specially when using also non-autotools build systems.
 To remove them, run:

-'''

-find /usr/lib /usr/libexec -name \.la -delete
+find /usr/lib /usr/libexec -name \\.la -delete

-'''